 Just look at the trendiest fields in computer science today.
 The very term "machine learning" evokes imagery of replacement, and its boosters seem to believe that computers can be taught to perform almost any task, so long as we feed them enough training data.
 Any user of Netflix or Amazon has experienced the results of machine learning firsthand: both companies use algorithms to recommend products based on your viewing and purchase history.
-Feed them more data and the recommendations get ever better.
-Google Translate works the same way, providing rough but serviceable translations into any of the 80 languages it supports-not because the software understands human language, but because it has extracted patterns through statistical analysis of a huge corpus of text.
-The other buzzword that epitomizes a bias toward substitution is "big data."
+Feed them more data and the recommendations get ever better bias toward substitution is "big data."
 Today's companies have an insatiable appetite for data, mistakenly believing that more data always creates more value.
 But big data is usually dumb data.
 Computers can find patterns that elude humans, but they don't know how to compare patterns from different sources or how to interpret complex behaviors.
 Actionable insights can only come from a human analyst (or the kind of generalized artificial intelligence that exists only in science fiction).